Intermodalics/pickit-docs/docs/support/saving-a-snapshot-in-pickit.rst

 support engineer will analyze your scenario and will give you feedback on your detection settings.

-There are three ways you can save a snapshot: either you save it manually, from the web interface, you save it automatically with every detection trigger, or you save it from a running robot program.
-The three options are detailed in the followin sections.
+There are three ways you can save a snapshot: either you save it manually from the web interface, you save it automatically with every detection trigger, or you save it from a running robot program.
+The three options are detailed in the following sections.

 Saving a snapshot from the web interface
 ----------------------------------------